“An unflinching look at suffering that is also suffused with beauty .”

 — Wendy J. Fox, Buzzfeed

 Head Case is a memoir in fragments, a lyric experiment in the immediacy of grief.
-Written during the end stages of my father’s Alzheimer’s Disease, Head Case chronicles the visceral and often painful experience of a daughter watching her father disappear.
-In 2010, I moved from Los Angeles to Florida with my then-husband to be near my parents as they navigated my dad’s early Alzheimer’s diagnosis at age 52.
-During this time, I spent days with dad—painting, listening to music, taking walks, reading poems, sitting on the porch and later in the courtyard of his memory facility—and recording these moments while examining my own memories through the lens of narrative, mythology and religion, visual art, migraines, ghosts, poetry, and science—all, I think, to understand what it means to be a human unraveling.
+Written during the end stages of her father’s Alzheimer’s Disease, Head Case chronicles the visceral and often painful experience of a daughter watching her father disappear.
+In 2010, the author moved from Los Angeles to Florida with her then-husband to be near her parents as they navigated her father’s early Alzheimer’s diagnosis at age 52.
+During this time, she and her father spent days together—painting, listening to music, taking walks, reading poems, sitting on the porch and later in the courtyard of his memory facility—and recording these moments while examining her own memories through the lens of narrative, mythology and religion, visual art, migraines, ghosts, poetry, and science—all to understand what it means to be a human unraveling.
 In the end, Head Case is both a deep lament for a well-loved man and an exploration of what it means to live a good life.

 praise for Head Case